 - Salt

-- In a separate small bowl, mix Spice mix ingredients as listed above.
+- In a separate small bowl, combine the spice mix ingredients as listed above and set aside.

-- Spread potato starch on a large baking sheet or plate.
-With wet hands, generously dredge marinated chicken into the starch.
-Massage the starch into the chicken until beads of starch form on the chicken (see video).
-Note: The beads give the chicken that extra crispy exterior.
-The moisture from your hands and from the marinade will also create "beading".
+- Spread potato starch on a large plate or baking sheet.
+With clean wet hands, generously dredge marinated chicken into the starch massaging until beads of starch form on the outside.

 - Deep fry chicken in small batches 3-4 minutes until golden brown and crispy.
 Do not overcrowd or it will result in non-crispy chicken.

-- Remove chicken with a slotted spoon and transfer to wire rack or plate lined with paper towels to absorb excess oil.
-Quickly season with seasoning while chicken is hot.
+- Remove the fried chicken with a slotted spoon and transfer to wire rack or plate lined with paper towels to drain off excess oil.
+Then quickly season hot chicken with the spice mix.

-- Next with fresh basil in one hand and a lid/oil guard in the other, drop the basil into the wok of oil and quickly cover to prevent splash back.
-Deep fry for 10-20 seconds.
-Remove and sprinkle fried basil over chicken.
-Enjoy!
+- Next with fresh basil in one hand and a pan lid in the other, drop the basil into the hot oil and quickly cover to shield yourself from oil splash back.
+Deep fry for 10-15 seconds or until crispy.

 FAQ